 Bricks and Mortar Analogy: Targeted mail-out campaign

-When done in a way that genuinely adds value to people’s lives and that is congruent with you, social media is a great way to connect with people and drive new traffic to your website.
+When done in a way that genuinely adds value to people’s lives and that is congruent with you, and you enjoy it, social media is a great way to connect with people and drive new traffic to your website.
 BUT, if you are doing it just because everyone else is, then STOP!

-If you can, focus on doing one area of social media well.
-When you’ve got the first one down then, and only then, is it worth adding in another one and that’s only if you want to AND have capacity to do an amazing job of it.
+If you are keen to give social media a try then, focus on doing one area of social media well.
+When you’ve got the first one down then, and only then, add in another one – and that’s only if you want to AND have capacity to do an amazing job of it.